reverentgeek/blog/src/site/shop.md

 ## Commission a Drawing!

 I draw avatars you can use for social media, blogs, presentations, business cards... whatever!
+Check out my [avatar gallery](/avatars) for more examples.

 <div id='collection-component-1583790257575'></div>
 <script type="text/javascript">